dtscalibration/python-dts-calibration/README.rst

     >>> dtscalibration.__version__
     '1.0.0'
 2. Go to `Zenodo <https://zenodo.org/search?q=conceptrecid:%221410097%22&sort=-version&all_versions=True>`_ and follow the link to the version of interest.
-3. The citation is found on the bottom right of the page
+3. The citation is found on the bottom right of the page.